DCC-EX/mkdocs-test/docs/products/00-products.md

 [![EX-CSB1 Logo](/_static/images/logos/product-logo-ex-csb1-only-light.png){ .only-light width=400px }
 ![EX-CSB1 Logo](/_static/images/logos/product-logo-ex-csb1-only-dark.png){ .only-dark width=400px }](/products/ex-commandstation/1-ex-csb1.md)

-A ready-to-run, all in one Command Station and Booster with built-in WiFi preloaded with our flagship train control and layout animation and automation software.
+A ready-to-run, all in one Command Station and Booster with built-in WiFi preloaded with our flagship train control, layout animation and automation software.

 For more information on this and how to purchase, head over to the [EX-CSB1 product page](/products/ex-commandstation/1-ex-csb1.md)

 You can learn more about the software in the [EX-CommandStation documentation](/products/ex-commandstation/0-overview.md).